Moni Power Station

 Moni Power Station is the second power plant the Electricity Authority of Cyprus built.
 It is located some 20 km east of Limassol.
-Construction started in the 1960s and when completed it consisted of six steam turbogenerators each having a capacity of 30MW.
+Construction started in the 1960s and when completed it consisted of six steam turbogenerators each having a capacity of 30 MW.
 Heavy fuel oil was fired in all boilers.
-One generator has been decommissioned in early, while the other five are now rated at 25MW and are in storage as of early 2012.
+All six steam turbogenerators have been decommissioned and are in storage as of 2013.

 In the late 1980s, four gas turbines using distillate fuel oil no. 2 (usually called "diesel" or "gasoil") were added and now rated at 35 MW each.

+As of June, 2025, the Republic of Cyprus had undergone planning for the installation of new mobile water desalination units at the Moni Power Station site with operations planned to begin by July, 2025.

+These units were gifted to Cyprus by the United Arab Emirates.